adnexustech/dsp/LLM.md

 - Updated to Elasticsearch 8.0 client
 - Modern AWS SDK S3

+**Migrated to Modern Stack:**
+- ✅ Bootstrap → Tailwind CSS (completed 2025-10-20)
+- ✅ ERB → Phlex components (in progress)
+- ✅ font-awesome-rails gem

-**Still Using Legacy (by choice):**
+**Still Using Legacy:**
-- SASS instead of CSS or Tailwind
+- ⚠️ SASS (can migrate to plain CSS or keep for Tailwind)
-- CoffeeScript instead of modern JavaScript
+- ⚠️ CoffeeScript files (consider migrating to modern JavaScript)
-- jQuery instead of modern framework
+- ⚠️ jQuery (required for some legacy vendor libs)

 ### Known Compatibility Issues